MiSTer-devel/SMS_MiSTer/README.md

 ### Notes:
 * Some games come in .gg format but are in fact SMS games.
 Rename the .gg extention to .sms or .bin to fix them.
   These games are mostly listed in this page [SMSpower-SMS-GG list](http://www.smspower.org/Tags/SMS-GG).
-* The aspect ratio doesn't do much in PAL mode, that's normal
+* The "Aspect ratio" doesn't do much in PAL mode, that's normal
-* The Region parameter toggle some hardware features that are specific to the different console models.
+* The "Region" parameter toggle some hardware features that are specific to the different console models.
   Some localized games need these modification to work properly
 * Each game cartridge comes with a specific mapper, which description is not included in the .gg ou .sms file.
   The core has a special logic to automatically determine which mapper needs to be used, but some games make a good effort to make this logic fail.
-This parameter permits to force the usage of the most used sega mapper.
+The "Disable mappers" parameter permits to force the usage of the most used sega mapper.